conorbrooke77/Data-Science-ML-Project/README.md

 <br>
 <br>

-## Project 3: Decision Tree Classifier for Iris Species and Predicting Housing Prices
+## Project 3: Decision Trees and Random Forests in Practice

 ### Description
-This project explores the application of decision tree classifiers on one datasets from the UCI Machine Learning Repository and another from Kaggle.
-Initially, it focuses on exploratory data analysis, including data cleaning, preprocessing, and feature engineering.
-The first part of the project involves classifying iris species by analyzing petal length and width.
-The project then transitions to the Melbourne real estate domain, applying decision tree methods to predict housing prices.
-This project demonstrates the practical application of decision trees and their adaptability in analyzing differnt types of data.
+In this project I explore two common datasets in data science, the Iris Species and Melbourne Housing Market datasets.
+The primary focus is on understanding Decision Trees and Random Forests, valuable tools in machine learning, in order to make predicitve models for each dataset.
+The project begins with cleaning and preprocessing the datasets, followed by an in-depth exploratory data analysis (EDA).
+I then apply Decision Trees for species classification in the Iris dataset and use regression for predicting housing prices using Random Forests in the Melbourne dataset.
+These distinctly different datasets highlights the versatility these methods can have in classification.

 ### Datasets Discussed